-Appealing a profile outcome
+Appealing a Disability Inclusion Profile outcome

 School principals can appeal the outcome of a profile on the following grounds:

-- there were procedural deficiencies in the profile and Tier 3 funding process
+- there were procedural deficiencies in the profile and tier 3 funding process

 - there is new and substantial information that was not considered in the profile process.